Reports & Exports

 1. Apply one or more filters in the Filter modal.

-2. Click Save as segment.
+2. Click + Save as segment below the active filter list.

 3. Type a name (for example, "German mobile users" or "Newsletter traffic").